Abdurrahman-Wahdan/TDDI-TEKNOFEST/README.md

 docker start tddi-qdrant
 ```

-**If running locally:**
-> [!NOTE]
-> You can run PostgreSQL directly if you have pgAdmin and PostgreSQL installed locally, which can be easier than setting up a Docker container.
+<p class="callout info">You can run PostgreSQL directly if you have pgAdmin and PostgreSQL installed locally, which can be easier than setting up a Docker container.</p>

 ### 2. Verify Database Connections